'I ran up £1,000s in debt while suffering from depression... now I'm digging myself out of it'

 What all this essentially meant is that I was finally paying 0% interest on all my credit card debt.
 A great day for MSE Kelvin – a dark one for the profit margins of credit card companies.

-In your face, Banky McBankManager.
+In your face, Banky McBankManager

 I'm happy to be able to tell you I'm now in a better place (although my brain still treats me to the occasional nose dive when I get careless) and I live on my own again like a big boy.
-While I'm still in debt, it's under control, which has undoubtedly contributed to my improved mental health, and the 0% interest on my card debt means I can crack on with reducing it, and hopefully some day soon-ish graduate from being a debt-free wannabe to debt-free.
+While I'm still in debt, it's under control, which has undoubtedly contributed to my improved mental health, and the 0% interest on my card debt means I can get on with reducing it, and hopefully some day soon-ish graduate from being a debt-free wannabe to debt-free.

 What I learned about shifting credit card debt